-Meanwhile, the department’s expanded Tajer Abu Dhabi licence package – which previously only supported Emiratis – is now open to all entrepreneurs in the UAE, allowing new companies to obtain commercial licences without an office or physical presence for two years.
+The license time-frame depends on the activity.
+Over 90 percent are immediate activities and those are completed within 20 minutes.
+Other activities with a technical nature require approvals from certain entities, and those are completed within 2 to 3 days, in accordance with the service agreement.Meanwhile, the department’s expanded Tajer Abu Dhabi license package – which previously only supported Emiratis – is now open to all entrepreneurs in the UAE, allowing new companies to obtain commercial licenses without an office or physical presence for two years.
 This allows entrepreneurs to officially work from home for the first time.